chanzuckerberg/miniwdl/docs/getting_started.md

 Here miniwdl points out an unused declaration in one task, and (if [ShellCheck](https://www.shellcheck.net/) is installed) several suggestions for the embedded shell commands.

-Installing miniwdl also provides a `WDL` package for Python 3.6+, providing programmatic access to miniwdl's WDL parser and other functionality; the documentation follows here.
+Installing miniwdl also makes available a `WDL` package for Python 3.6+, providing programmatic access to miniwdl's WDL parser and other functionality; its documentation follows here.

 Lastly, all issues and contributions are welcome on the miniwidl [GitHub repo](https://github.com/chanzuckerberg/miniwdl/)!